Top 4 Hedge Care Tips

 Whether you have manual shears or an electric trimmer, you need to understand that hedge maintenance requires proper technique.
 One strategy for a healthy hedge is to cut from the bottom, upwards.
 While doing this, use the lower areas of the shears in order to avoid holes or a patchy looking job.
-Experts advise to use the tip of your trimming tool in larger sections of cutting or on the top of the hedges.
+Experts advise using the tip of your trimming tool in larger sections of cutting or on the top of the hedges.

 Old-Fashioned Never Goes Out of Style

 Sometimes you may just have that extra time and energy to pick up a small pair of clippers and cut your hedges by hand.
 If trimming by hand and taking care of the messy areas as you go, you run less of a risk of making a mistake.
 With larger shears or electric trimmers, not knowing what you are doing can be fatal to your shrubbery.
 You can easily be left with gaping holes or a misshapen plant that will never be the same again.
 If you are a first-time homeowner, enjoy your lawn services, but still want to learn how to maintain it yourself, clipping your hedges by hand makes for a good start.